amitassaraf/ipdb/README.rst

 Contact me
 ----------

-email: amit@helpi.me
+Email: amit@helpi.me

-linkedin: Amit Assaraf
+Linkedin: Amit Assaraf

 I'd love to get feedback and suggestions on what I should add/change!
 Thanks!